 - Investigating the accident

 - Collecting evidence or proof of negligence

 - Taking the claim to trial in LA County, if necessary

 A Los Angeles wrongful death attorney will understand the legal processes behind bringing this type of claim in California.
-Your lawyer can help you successfully navigate these processes during this trying time.
-Your lawyer will know the true value of your wrongful death claim.
-He or she can obtain more for your devastating loss than you could receive alone.
-Professional legal services will also provide much-needed support for you personally and emotionally.
+Your lawyer can help you successfully navigate these processes during this difficult time.
+Your lawyer will know the true value of your wrongful death suit.
+He or she can obtain more for your devastating loss than you could receive alone from an insurance company.
+In addition to moral support and financial support professional legal services will also provide much-needed support for you personally and emotionally.
 Ultimately, hiring an attorney can save your family time, money, and a great deal of stress.

 Types of Wrongful Death Claims We Handle

 On the search for the perfect wrongful death lawyer in Los Angeles, look for one with experience handling the type of accident that took your loved one’s life.
 Real, hands-on practice area experience is crucial to the success of your case.
 Ask a prospective attorney for a list of his or her practice areas.
-At Rose, Klein & Marias LLP, we have spent years representing clients during all types of wrongful death claims.
-We can help you learn your rights after any type of fatal accident in Los Angeles, CA:
+At the law firm of Rose, Klein & Marias LLP, we have spent years representing clients during different types of wrongful death claims.
+We can help you learn your legal rights after any type of fatal accident in Los Angeles, CA:

 - Abuse or neglect